BasilNjoga/100daysofcode/README.md

 slowed down a bit to figure out how exactly im moving. im working on my c challenges. they are a bit hard but ive resolved to continue with cs50 concurrently as just looking at projects slows me down significantly.
 ### Day twenty four(oct 25)
+wow.. i finished cs50 lecture three. and im practicing more of c. i know its a bit ancient and its holding back my javascript but i need to get this down before i get into java and i will thanks